 dfdl:textNumberPattern for dfdl:textNumberRep 'zoned'

-When dfdl:textNumberRep is ‘zoned’ only the pattern for positive numbers is used.
+When dfdl:textNumberRep is ‘zoned’ a subset of the number pattern language described in Section 13.6.1.1 dfdl:textNumberPattern for dfdl:textNumberRep 'standard' is used.

+Only the pattern for positive numbers is used.
 It is a schema definition error if the negative pattern is specified.

-Only the following pattern characters may be used:
+In addition, only the following pattern characters may be used:

 '+' MUST BE present at the beginning or end of the pattern to indicate whether the leading or trailing digit carries the overpunched sign, if the logical type is signed